flang-compiler/f18/documentation/FortranForCProgrammers.md

 Pointers
 --------
 Pointers are objects in Fortran, not data types.
-Pointers can point to data, arrays, and subprograms, but not to other pointers or to an allocatable.
+Pointers can point to data, arrays, and subprograms, but not to other pointers.
 A pointer can only point to data that has the `TARGET` attribute.
 Outside of the pointer assignment statement (`P=>X`) and some intrinsic functions and cases with pointer dummy arguments, pointers are implicitly